How to Make the Most of the South Island in Two Weeks (14 Days)

 Day 5 – Nelson to Punakaiki (via Nelson Lakes National Park)

 There’s a fair bit of driving to do today but the beautiful views of the Buller Gorge help pass the time quickly.
 There are a few quaint towns to stop by for a coffee, such as Murchison.
-However, to really make the most of the drive we suggest taking a detour into the Nelson Lakes National Park to see the beautiful Lake Rotoroa or Lake Rotoiti.
+However, to really make the most of the drive we suggest taking a 20-minute detour into the Nelson Lakes National Park to see the beautiful Lake Rotoroa or Lake Rotoiti.
 Both are very similar in terms of views and short walks available so take your pick!
-This will add on an extra 20 minutes onto your drive time, but they are simply too good to miss.

-Once you arrive in Punakaiki, you have many options, but don’t miss the Punakaiki Pancake Rocks & Blowholes for their impressive and bizarre rock formations.
+Once you arrive in Punakaiki, you have plenty of experiences to choose from but don’t miss the Punakaiki Pancake Rocks & Blowholes for their impressive and bizarre rock formations.

 Things to Do in Punakaiki